Are you wondering how to shave better? We’ve put together a list of 12 essential shaving tips for men to help take your shave to the next level.

 With these 12 essential shaving tips for men, you’ll be achieving a closer, flawless shave in no time.

 Want to pick up the shaving items we've mentioned in this article?
 You can add them to your cart through the buttons below.
 Once you've got shaving down, we've got a lot of great grooming options for your next steps from masks and moisturizers to pomades and powders.
-As always, if you’ve got any questions, comments, insights, or just want to chat, you can always reach out to me at James@StyleStandard.com or through our social media pages.
+As always, if you’ve got any questions, comments, insights, or just want to chat, you can always reach out at James@StyleStandard.com or through our social media pages.
 I’m always around, even if it takes me a few hours to respond.